TheBlad768/Sonic-Clean-Engine-S.C.E.-/README.md

 ### Solution: Fix from Nichloya for **Flex2**:

-- Download the [app.asar](https://github.com/TheBlad768/Sonic-Clean-Engine-S.C.E.-/tree/flamedriver/Utilities/Flex2) file and replace `Flex2\resources\app.asar` with this file.
+- Download the [app.asar](https://github.com/TheBlad768/Sonic-Clean-Engine-S.C.E.-/tree/flamedriver/Utilities/Flex2) file and replace it in the program folder `Flex2\resources\app.asar` with this file.

 #### Alternative programs:
 - [mdcomp](https://github.com/flamewing/mdcomp/releases)